apache/pulsar-site/versioned_docs/version-2.8.x/client-libraries-java.md

 ## Reader

 With the [reader interface](concepts-clients.md#reader-interface), Pulsar clients can "manually position" themselves within a topic and read all messages from a specified message onward.
-The Pulsar API for Java enables you to create {@inject: javadoc:Reader:/client/org/apache/pulsar/client/api/Reader} objects by specifying a topic and a {@inject: javadoc:MessageId:/client/org/apache/pulsar/client/api/MessageId}.
+The Pulsar API for Java enables you to create [Reader](/api/client/org/apache/pulsar/client/api/Reader) objects by specifying a topic and a [MessageId](/api/client/org/apache/pulsar/client/api/MessageId).

 The following is an example.